Difficult Bible Quiz about the Bible Persons.

 b.
 Bethsaida.

-Jesus preached and fed the crowd of 5,000 at Bethsaida.
+Jesus preached from a boat, and the disciples fed the crowd of 5,000 at Bethsaida.

 -